 It’s crucial to note down of what works best for you and what doesn’t work at all, what takes more time and what can be done quickly, what you enjoy doing and what you would rather not do.
 It’s all about making choices and prioritizing to be consistent and successful.
 You’ll only find your recipe of success by doing.

 These 16 tricks will keep your Instagram to-do list full.
 Like any other aspect in life, Instagram too requires either chunky time investment or some dollar bills.
 Perfect, if you can do both.
-If not, there are plenty of tricks in the list to turn back to and make sure your Instagram account grows.
+If not, there are plenty of other tricks you can try to make sure your Instagram account grows.
 If a frog can achieve 4 digits of followers, so can everyone else.

 Alexander @Bickov is a Riga based digital product designer with over 15 years of UX design and digital marketing experience.
 In his work, he aims to connect people and products by using strategy, creativity, and technology.
 Alexander has built digital services and products for organizations ranging from agencies, startups to large companies.
 His work is featured in the iOS App Store, Wall Street Journal, CNN, Business Insider, Forbes and Big Think.